We caught up with Jo about her career as a writer!

 What woman do you most admire?

-Libba Bray is probably the hardest working, thoughtful, and brilliant writer I know.
+Libba Bray is probably the hardest working and most brilliant writer I know.
 I've seen her work during tremendous pressure and she never waivers in her commitment to her craft.
-She follows her heart when she writes.
-She never limits or censors herself, or makes compromises when it comes to the projects she takes on.
+She never limits or censors herself or makes compromises when it comes to the projects she takes on.
 But above all that, she is probably the kindest person I know, and she's taught me to always try to be my best self, in writing and in life.

 What's your Simmons Moment?